calshius/monorepo-of-madness/2025-09-22-rag_word_puzzle/postgres/README.md

 ### Embedding Dimensions

-The default schema is configured for OpenAI's text-embedding-ada-002 model (1536 dimensions).
+The default schema is configured for Google Gemini's text-embedding-004 model (768 dimensions).
 If you're using a different embedding model, update the vector dimension in:

-1. `init/01-init-rag-schema.sql` - Change `vector(1536)` to your dimension
+1. `init/01-init-rag-schema.sql` - Change `vector(768)` to your dimension
 2. The similarity search function parameter

 Common embedding dimensions:
-- OpenAI text-embedding-ada-002: 1536
+- Google Gemini text-embedding-004: 768
 - Sentence Transformers all-MiniLM-L6-v2: 384
 - Sentence Transformers all-mpnet-base-v2: 768